-Simply Stories is a Newcastle University project to create engaging and accessible fiction for ESOL adults with the most basic reading skills.
+Simply Cracking Good Stories is a Newcastle University project to create Simply Stories – engaging and accessible fiction books for adults.

-This is a collaborative project combining the skills and knowledge of Newcastle University’s Margaret Wilkinson (Senior Lecturer in Creative Writing) and Martha Young-Scholten (Senior Lecturer in Second Language Acquisition).
+This is a collaborative project combining the skills and knowledge of Newcastle University’s Margaret Wilkinson (Senior Lecturer in Creative Writing) and Martha Young-Scholten (Professor of Second Language Acquisition).

 Ours is a grass roots project.
-We work with creative writers, usually creative writing students at Newcastle, to produce narratives with linguists, usually Newcastle students, to make sure the texts are easy to read.
+We work with creative writers at Newcastle and elsewhere to produce narratives and linguists make sure the texts are easy to read.
 We charge for books only to cover our costs.

 - The Extensive Reading Foundation is a charitable organization whose purpose is to support and promote extensive reading worldwide.

-- The be foremost promoter of pleasure/extensive reading is Stephen Krashen.
+- The foremost promoter of pleasure/extensive reading is Stephen Krashen.

-- Low-educated second language and literacy acquisition promotes research, practice and policy relating to adult immigrants with little or no home language literacy and/or formal education.
+- Literacy Education and Second language Learning for Adults promotes research, practice and policy relating to adult immigrants with little or no home language literacy and/or formal education. https://www.leslla.org

 - The EU-Speak project, led by Newcastle University, offers free on-line modules (courses) to teachers; these include one on the psycholinguistics of reading in a second language.